loevc/Install-of-Shadowsocks/README.md

 Google help me see the more science knowlarge , i just learn more by wished.

 ## waht i get in the github
-Search "shadowsocks" ,I get the https://github.com/shadowsocks/shadowsocks-windows  tools.
+Search "shadowsocks" ,I get the tools from [Here](https://github.com/shadowsocks/shadowsocks-windows).

 ## tools
 pip